Fulton High School (Tennessee)

 Fulton High School is a secondary school in Knoxville, Tennessee, opened in 1951.
-It has adopted the Small Learning Community model.
+It adopted the Small Learning Community model, which became the basis for the 865 Academies model adopted by Knox County Schools.

 History

 Founding

 In the 1940s the Knoxville City School System served the city's high school students in three schools - Knoxville High School, Rule High School, and Stair Technical High School.
 The majority of these students attended Knoxville High, a facility that was greatly in need of renovation if it was to continue housing 2,000 plus students.
 In lieu of this expenditure, the school board and the city council voted to build a new high school in each geographical area of the city.

 Thomas N. Johnston, principal of Stair Tech, was to become the principal of the new school in the north area.
 After the blueprints were drawn Mr. Johnston carried them in the trunk of his car as he toured the North Knoxville neighborhood looking for the perfect building site.
 He finally chose land at the corner of Broadway and Woodland Avenue in the Scott Park community which the city of Knoxville then purchased from three families who jointly owned it.

 On March 5, 1949 the site was the scene of the groundbreaking ceremony that launched the building of Knoxville's first comprehensive high school - a school with both an academic and vocational curriculum.
 The school was to be named Fulton High School in recognition of Weston Miller Fulton, a noted inventor and industrialist.
 Several of Mr. Fulton's original blueprints are on display at the school, as well as his oil portrait which was given to the school by the Fulton family.

 Construction was begun on Fulton High School in the Spring of 1949 by Foster & Creighton Contractors, and was to be completed for the opening of school in 1951 at a cost of $1.5 million.
 The first students attended the new school in September 1951, most of them having previously attended Christenberry Junior High School.